-Early educators can identify, apply, and reflect on their understanding of positive, caring, supportive relationships and interactions as the foundation of their work.
+Early educators can identify, apply, and reflect on their understanding of positive, caring, supportive relationships Identify and Use and on and describe apply enhance and interactions as the foundation of their work.
 (NAEYC, 2019, p.
 10).
 They recognize the importance of modeling and demonstrating respect with children, families, and colleagues.
-I can Identify and describe Use and apply Reflect on and enhance teaching 1.
+Reflect on and enhance teaching 1.
 Importance of respectful and supportive relationships 2.
 Respect for children and families' diverse values, culture, language, individual temperament, and learning styles 3.
 Respect for other's feelings 4.
 Fostering feelings of empathy and compassion 5.
 Promoting positive relationships, a sense of community, and interdependence among children in the group 6.
 Including children in the formation of group guidelines for acceptable and appropriate behavior as soon as they are developmentally able